20 Protein-Rich Recipes That Won’t Break the Bank or the Planet

 Have you jumped on the green smoothie wagon?
 Green smoothies are a tasty way to boost your daily veggie intake and provide your body with tons of vital nutrients, but even with superfoods like spinach and kale, you can have too much of a good thing.
 All dark leafy greens contain trace amounts of toxins to protect the plants from being entirely consumed by grazing animals.
 If you eat or drink large quantities of these anti-nutrients over a long period of time, they can build up and harm your health.

-However, there’s no need to freak out – you can still enjoy the benefits of green smoothies by simply rotating your greens.
+However, there’s no need to freak out; you can still enjoy the benefits of green smoothies by simply rotating your greens.
 Just choose a different leafy green whenever you go into the grocery store and give chard, collard greens, romaine lettuce, arugula, beet greens or fresh herbs a try.
-You could also swap your standard smoothie for one made from other veggies once in a while, such as carrots, beets, celery and cucumber.

-Here are some delicious smoothie recipes to get you started rotating your greens and veggies:
+Here are some delicious smoothie recipes to get you started rotating your greens:

-Tip: Making your own granola with your favourite ingredients is fairly easy and allows you to limit your sugar and fat intake.
-Have fun experimenting with the mouthwatering recipes below.
+Tip: Making your own granola with your favorite ingredients is fairly easy and allows you to limit your sugar and fat intake.
+Have fun experimenting with the mouthwatering recipes below:

 1. Banana Granola from Green Kitchen Stories